 The degree of doctor of philosophy in chemical physics was established to meet the needs of students wishing to prepare themselves for the study of chemical problems by the methods and theories of modern physics.
 The Committee on the Degree of Doctor of Philosophy in Chemical Physics is composed of members of the Departments of Chemistry and Chemical Biology, Physics, and Astronomy and of the School of Engineering and Applied Sciences, with special interests in the field commonly known as chemical physics.
 The program of study includes courses in these subjects, and research on an appropriate problem under the direction of a member of one of these departments.

 In general, candidates have access to the facilities and are eligible for the fellowships and scholarships of these departments.
 For further information, consult Chemistry and Chemical Biology and Physics.

-We encourage prospective students to submit their applications online whenever possible at http://www.gsas.harvard.edu/apply.
+Apply online at gsas.harvard.edu/apply.
 To apply to the Chemical Physics program, please select Chemistry and Chemical Biology in the drop down box in the Preliminary Questions section of the online application.
 You will be able to select Chemical Physics as a subject within Chemistry and Chemical Biology.
 Please note: Chemical Physics is a separate and distinct program from Chemistry and Chemical Biology.
 Applicants selecting Chemical Physics and admitted to the Chemical Physics program will receive a PhD in Chemical Physics.
 We also ask the student’s recommenders to submit their letters online whenever possible.

 Students should refer to the Chemistry and Chemical Biology Program of Study description for information about financial support.